KShebek/cbe504/main.typ

 === Simplifying Cases

-From here, there are many simplifications that can be made depending on the system under investigation.
-We will not discuss these derivations at length in class for the sake of time and since the mathematical gymnastics is essentially the same, but the full details are reproduced below for full clarity.

 ==== Summary

+From here, there are many simplifications that can be made depending on the system under investigation:

 $ m hat(C)_"P " (dif T)/(dif t) = - V sum_i Delta H_("rxn",i) r_i + accent(Q,dot) quad ("constant" P "or incompressible")
 $
 $ m hat(C)_"V " (dif T)/(dif t)  &= V sum_i (-Delta H_("rxn",i) + alpha/kappa T  Delta V_("rxn",i))  r_i   + accent(Q,dot) quad ("constant" V) $
 $ m hat(C)_"V " (dif T)/(dif t)  &= V sum_i (-Delta H_("rxn",i) + R T sum_j nu_(i,j))  r_i   + accent(Q,dot) quad ("constant " V, "ideal gas") $

+_We will not discuss these derivations at length in class for the sake of time and because the mathematical gymnastics is essentially the same, but the full details are reproduced below for full clarity.
+_
 ==== Constant Pressure or Incompressible Fluid

-We can now consider some optional simplifications that may or may not apply to a given batch reactor of interest.
 If the reactor operates under constant pressure, then we can say $dif P\/ dif t=0$.
 If the reactor fluid is incompressible, then $alpha=0$.
 In both cases, we have